 What I really like are the Columbia block games I already mentioned and the Command & Colors games from Richard Borg.
 Of the C&C games so far Command & Colors Ancients is my favourite, but if you prefer a fantasy theme you can’t go wrong with the new edition of Battlelore.

 Great Two Player Cooperative Games

 If you want to see more two player game suggestions, with a focus on two player cooperative games, check my The Best Two Player Cooperative Games article.
-There I answer a question from Ryan Peach who is a blind meeple looking for cooperative games to play with a sighted partner.
+In that article, I answer a question from Ryan Peach who is a blind meeple looking for cooperative games to play with a sighted partner.

 There are so many more!

 As you can see “great two player games” covers a huge spectrum of styles, mechanics, and genres.
-Really each one of these could have been their own blog post with their own detailed answer.
-Heck, maybe they someday they will be.
+Really each one of these could have been its own blog post with its own detailed answer.
+Heck, maybe someday they will be.
 If you are interested in hearing more of my thoughts or more detail on any part of this post let me know.
-Hit me up at email@example.com or Ask the Bellhop.
+Hit me up at firstname.lastname@example.org or Ask the Bellhop.